thiagotei/linux-realtek-alc287/lenovo-legion/README.md

 - Install the `alsa-tools`.
 For Ubuntu 20.04, `sudo apt install alsa-tools`.
 - `git clone https://github.com/ryanprescott/realtek-verb-tools`
 - `sudo python3 realtek-verb-tools/applyverbs.py verbs-working.txt`
-- Put some audio to play
+- Put some audio to play.

+Putting the laptop to sleep and resuming results in non-working speakers.
+You will need to re-apply these verbs.
+It's also possible that if your laptop stays on but is idle that the speakers will go to sleep and will need to be re-initialized in that case too.

 ## Finding the verbs